prashantgaikwad132/Live-Class-Monitoring-System---Face-emotion-Recognition/README.md

 The advancements in the field of computer vision are skyrocketing, these tasks are no more that difficult, at-least we are able to achieve good performance with very less amount of efforts.
 We will see how that can be done with some lines of python code.

-Please refer this to see the FER - "https://github.com/prashantgaikwad132/Live-Class-Monitoring-System---Face-emotion-Recognition/blob/main/Final_Notebook05_Prashant_Gaikwad.ipynb"
+Please refer this to see the FER code - "https://github.com/prashantgaikwad132/Live-Class-Monitoring-System---Face-emotion-Recognition/blob/main/Final_Notebook05_Prashant_Gaikwad.ipynb"

 # Results: